|

 The Thermal Emission Spectrometer (TES) instrument on the Mars Global Surveyor orbiter has been tracking the weather on Mars for six years of mapping.
 This movie shows the abundance of dust in the martian atmosphere each day as determined by the Thermal Emission Spectrometer.

-Beta Supplement Animation
+Screenshot from the Beta Supplement Animation Beta Supplement Animation

 - March 3, 2000